djkim9031/yolov3cpp/README.md

 YOLOv3 custom training and inference using C++

-Over the lunar new year I could work on migrate from the python code to C++.
+Over the lunar new year I could work on migrating the code from Python to C++.
+The compilier is simply the Visual Studio VSCC.
 The open source libraries used are "opencv2" and "libtorch"

 Features: